PolyAI-LDN/task-specific-datasets/nlupp/README.md

 *A Multi-Label, Slot-Rich, Generalisable Dataset for Natural Language Understanding in Task-Oriented Dialogue*

-This dataset presents a much more challenging evaluation environment for dialogue NLU models.
+This dataset presents a challenging evaluation environment for dialogue NLU models.
 It is divided in 2 domains, _banking_ and _hotels_, and provides high quality examples combining a large amount of _multi-label_ intents and slots.
 More details on the dataset can be found in [our publication](https://www.youtube.com/watch?v=dQw4w9WgXcQ).